Jakarta condemns incidents that killed three Indonesian UN peacekeepers in Lebanon

 The incident followed an earlier explosion at a UN base in the eastern sector near Adchit Al Qusayr, where another Indonesian peacekeeper was killed and a second peacekeeper critically wounded before being evacuated to a hospital in Beirut.

-United Nations Interim Force in Lebanon (UNIFIL) is investigating the incidents to determine the circumstances, Mr Lacroix said, adding that the mission remains seriously concerned about a series of aggressive acts against its personnel in recent days.
+The United Nations Interim Force in Lebanon (UNIFIL) is investigating the incidents to determine the circumstances, Mr Lacroix said, adding that the mission remains seriously concerned about a series of aggressive acts against its personnel in recent days.

 Mr Sugiono also reiterated Indonesia’s call for all parties to de-escalate and return to negotiations, noting that the conflict in recent weeks has had a significant impact on the region.
-He added that President Prabowo has offered to play a mediating role to support efforts towards a ceasefire.

 Southern Lebanon has emerged as a new flashpoint since early March, with Israel and the Iran-backed Hezbollah movement exchanging cross-border fire after tensions escalated following strikes involving Iran.

 The violence comes as the UN peacekeeping mission in Lebanon was already in the process of being wound down, with its mandate set to end in 2026.
-Indonesian troops, among the largest contributors to the mission, have long been deployed along the sensitive border area, where they conduct patrols and monitor the fragile ceasefire between Israel and Hezbollah.
+Indonesian troops, among the largest contributors to the mission, have long been deployed in the sensitive border area, where they conduct patrols and monitor the fragile ceasefire between Israel and Hezbollah.

-Former Jakarta governor and 2024 presidential candidate Anies Baswedan has condemned the attack, directly blaming Israel and saying the strike was deliberate rather than accidental.
+Former Jakarta governor and 2024 presidential candidate Anies Baswedan has condemned the earlier attack, directly blaming Israel and saying the strike was deliberate rather than accidental.

 “Indonesia has gone above and beyond.
 We have sent over 1,200 of our troops to serve under the UN flag.
-The Indonesian government also joined the Board of Peace to push for a just and lasting resolution in the Middle East,” said Mr Anies.
+The Indonesian government also joined the Board of Peace (BOP) to push for a just and lasting resolution in the Middle East,” said Mr Anies.

 “We extended our hand in good faith.
 Yet the answer to that good faith is a bomb dropped on our soldiers’ base.
 They spat on every effort Indonesia has made for peace.”